-These neighbouring islands can be reached by ferry in summer.
+These two neighbouring islands can be reached by ferry in summer.
 There’s an art gallery on Harakka and a restaurant on Särkkä.

 8. Korkeasaari Zoo

 This tiny island is located off the off the coast of the up market district of Kruununhaka.
-Access is by a bridge and while it’s small, there are some nice walking paths around the island’s foreshore with great views out to other islands and the district of Katajanokka.
+Access is by a bridge and while it’s small, there are some nice walking paths around the island’s foreshore with great views out to the district of Katajanokka.
 There’s also a restaurant on the island.

 Have you visited any islands off the coast of Helsinki?